 According to SEMrush’s traffic analysis tool, Yahoo averages about 951.9 million visits per month.

 Once you’re listed…

-Once you’ve set up your profiles you’ll want to encourage your past and current customers to leave reviews so any potential customers that come across your profiles in the future can see some social proof that your business is legitimate.
+Once you’ve set up your profiles you’ll want to do your best to track where your leads are coming from (Google Analytics should be able to help with this – look at your referrals, or simply ask your leads how they found you and keep track on a spreadsheet) to figure out which of this list are the best contractor lead services for your specific business.
+Once you have a feel for which services are generating leads you’ll want to encourage your past and current customers to leave reviews so any potential customers that come across your profiles in the future can see some social proof that your business is legitimate.
 Then, when the leads start pouring in, you’ll want to make sure you’ve got the right tools to manage your business.
 Check out a free trial of the JobFLEX estimating app and see just how quickly and easily you can create professional looking quotes.